-- 15 layer, horizontal legs in up to seven altitudes were flown.
-The typical length of these horizontal sections was at least 10 km, sufficient to apply the eddy covariance method to calculate turbulent fluxes (see Section 3.1).
-As demonstrated by an example of a single flux profile in Wendisch et al. (2019, Fig. 18), the derived profiles are in agreement with theory showing downward heat fluxes in stable environment and upward fluxes in a well-mixed surface forced convective layer.
-To study the change of flux profiles along the mean flow, series of vertical stacks were flown on 14, 20, and 25 June 2017 (Flights #17, #21, #23). - As an example the flight track of 25 June 2017 is illustrated in Figure 8.
-Compared to a single aircraft mission, the number of locations available for analyzing flux profiles was increased by a factor of two without reducing the length of the horizontal legs or the number of flight levels.
-The seven locations of the vertical stacks (three to five legs with each 30 km length) extend over a distance of 170 km with 28 km horizontal separation of the individual profiles.
-However, for the combined analysis, it needs to be assured that measurements of instruments on both aircraft can be merged into a single data set.
+The combination of both aircraft allowed for measuring vertical profiles of turbulent fluxes at a number of different locations along the main wind direction.
+Such flight patterns have been flown on 14, 20, and 25 June 2017 (Flights #17, #21, #23).
+As an example the flight track of 25 June 2017 is illustrated in Figure 8.
+Compared to a single aircraft mission, the number of profiles was increased by a factor of two.
+The six profiles (six legs with each 30 km length) extend over a distance of 170 km with 28 km separation of the individual profiles.
+This high spatial resolution of profiles was chosen to understand the degree of spatial variability of turbulence over the marginal sea ice zone.
+However, it needs to be assured that measurements of both instruments on both aircraft can be merged into a single data set.

-25 5.2 Merged Polar 5 and Polar 6 data
+4.2 Merged Polar 5 and Polar 6 data

 Data sets of identical instruments operated on both Polar 5 and Polar 6 can be merged to extend the scientific data analysis.
-To obtain a homogeneous combined data set, the data needs to agree within specific uncertainty ranges.
+Therefore, the data needs to agree within specific uncertainty ranges.
 To test the agreement, a coordinated flight with Polar 5 and 6 flying in close distance of about 100 m was performed on 9 June 2017 (Flight #15).
 The coordinated flight formation was remained for one hour of flight time including a joint ascent and descent.
-Between about

-30 1500-3100 m altitude, a cloud layer was present.
+Between about 1500-3100 m altitude, a cloud layer was present.
 Examples of the wind vector, air temperature, and broadband radiation during the comparison flight are presented in the following.